 Despite only 43 passengers, everyone scrunched together at the exit stairway, no social distance between them.
 There was no urgency.

 Just the familiar shoving and hurry-up attitude.
 If you ever had to take a tender to get ashore on a big cruise ship, think of how people pack the stairwells.
 This was similar.
 I stayed back and waited.

-Parting thoughts after cruising during a pandemic
+Parting thoughts after a cruise during the pandemic

 Within minutes of getting down to the Car Deck, I was in my Honda and drove off the ferry.
 Same as on big cruise ships, this was also a turnaround day.
 The crew had to get everyone and their vehicles off the ship and prepare for the last northbound ferry voyage of the season.